puzzle/skills/README.md

 git clone https://github.com/puzzle/skills.git && cd ~/git/skills
 ```

-⚡ If your user id is not 1000 (run id -u to check), you need to export this as env variable: **export UID=$UID** before running any of the further commands.
-Maybe you want to add this to your bashrc.
+⚡ If your user id is not 1000 (run id -u to check), you need to export this as an env variable: **export UID=$UID** before running any of the further commands.
+You may want to add this to your `.bashrc` file for convenience.

 ## Start Development Containers
 <img src="https://developers.redhat.com/sites/default/files/styles/article_feature/public/blog/2014/05/homepage-docker-logo.png?itok=zx0e-vcP" alt="docker whale" width="350">